thxbb12/tips/README.md

 ## Reduce an executable's size using live-compression

+Particularly useful with go binaries as they tend to be quite large.
-Require the `upx-ucl` tool which compresses an executable and embeds the decompressor into it:
+Require the `upx-ucl` package.
+Upx compresses an executable and embeds the decompressor into it:
 ```
 sudo apt-get install upx-ucl
 upx <executable>